Ceramic Dictionary

 es: CERÁMICA

 Before being used, the clay has to be well kneaded to form a smooth plastic body for throwing and molding tiles, pots and plates.
 For the first firing, the pieces have to be left until the clay is bone dry.
 The firing of clay should start slowly, to allow it to completely dry out until it reaches 600ºC, when it turns into a ceramic.
 The firing continues until it reaches the required temperature for the type of clay being used.
-There are many different types of clays, with different colors, textures and different firing temperatures and the higher it can be fired, the stronger it becomes.
+There are many different types of clays, with different colors, textures and different firing temperatures and the higher the temperature it can be fired at, the stronger it becomes.
 Products in clay can be formed in many different ways, with the potter’s wheel, molds, sculpture and cut or stamped into squares or slabs and they can be decorated by shaping the clay with different techniques, fluting, drawing, coiling, indenting, etc.

 es: TORNO DEL ALFARERO

-ca: PUNXANT
+ca: PUNXAR

 es: PINCHANDO

 Remember, the smaller the holes and the closer together they are, the better the drawing will be marked on.
-The marking comes out more clearly when the paper is flipped for pouncing, because the rough side not against the tile.
+The marking comes out more clearly when the paper is flipped over for pouncing, because the rough side is not against the tile.

 ca: ABOCAMENT